andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 ## Prerequisites

-You must have a [Tesla](https://tesla.com) account, and a [Developer Application](https://developer.tesla.com/en_AU/dashboard) (change the locale to `en-US` or wherever your account is based, using the globe icon at the top-right corner).
+You must have a [Tesla](https://tesla.com) account, and a [Developer Application](https://developer.tesla.com/en_US/dashboard) (change the locale if necessary to wherever your account is based, using the globe icon at the top-right corner).

 ### Developer Application